ucd2016comp20010/datastructures-brianbyrne99/README.md

+# 18391933 DS repo
-Upstream Repo for COMP20280
+Repo for my data structures practicals for COMP20010

-This repo contains the starter code for the Data Structures repository.

-This repo will be updated during the semester.